The May half term is nearly upon us, and there are lots of exciting events taking place in South...

-With over a 60 mile stretch of coast path, where beaches, coves and estuaries skim one side and rolling countryside backs the other, South Devon suits just about everyone, even the dog!
+With over a 60 mile stretch of coast path, where beaches, coves and estuaries skim one side and rolling countryside backs the other, South Devon suits just about everyone, even the dog, with an abundance of spring activities to enjoy!
 From parents and teens, toddlers and babies, aunts, uncles and grandparents, the perfect family holiday is all about striking a balance.

 Taking the children away doesn’t mean your break has to solely focus on the kids, make sure the whole family enjoy the playground that is South Devon.
 Our advice is to spend a lot of time together, but also (drum roll!) a little apart.
 For some, a spring holiday means having a relaxing spa treatment, whilst for others, it could be racing around the beach in waterproof togs splashing in rock pools.
 We’re all different, and the best thing about a self-catering property is that your break can cater to everyone.

 ‘There’s no such thing as bad weather, only bad clothes’, so come rain or shine, wrap up warm, and get yourselves outside to explore.
 The best thing about South Devon is that you don’t have to venture too far before you find yourselves somewhere rather special.

 Here are our top 3 family-friendly places for walks in spring time:

 Torcross Beach: Torcross is a great location for all the family.
 Follow this gentle walk along the edge of Slapton Ley, a natural freshwater lake with a rich and varied wildlife.
 Feed the ducks at the Ley, keep an eye out for the resident otter, skim stones along the shore, scoot along the promenade and enjoy fish and chips at the pub.